MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/JSON.md

 2. Select **Open** to open the file.

 Loading the JSON file will automatically launch the Power Query Editor.
-From the editor, you can transform the data if you want, or you can just close and apply.
+Power Query uses automatic table detection to seamlessly flatten the JSON data into a table.
+From the editor, you can then continue to transform the data if you want, or you can just close and apply.

 ![Convert to a table.](./media/json/convert-table.png)

-JSON data might not always be imported into Power Query as a table.
-However, you can always use the available Power Query ribbon transforms to convert it to a table.

 ## Load a local JSON file from Power Query Online